3DTTNet: Multimodal Fusion-Based 3D Traversable Terrain Modeling for Off-Road Environments: Experiments

 \subsection{Real Vehicle Experiments}

-ORDformer is implemented on a real vehicle platform and validated through tests conducted at the Xiaotianshan Professional Outdoor Off-Road Site in Zhangjiakou City, Hebei Province, China.
-The test vehicle used is a Jeep Grand Cherokee, equipped with a Suteng Innovation 80-line LiDAR and a Senyun Intelligent monocular camera (see Fig.~\ref{fig_15}).
+3DTTNet is implemented on a real vehicle platform and validated through tests conducted at the Xiaotianshan Professional Outdoor Off-Road Site in Zhangjiakou City, Hebei Province, China.
+The test vehicle is a Jeep Grand Cherokee, equipped with a Suteng Innovation 80-line LiDAR and a Senyun Intelligent monocular camera (see Fig.~\ref{fig_15}).